How the brand leans into personalization and participation

 - Inside a Virtual Whiskey Crowd-Blending Event Designed to ‘Lift Spirits’

-The solution was “Cheesin’ Around with Nick Offerman,” a highly interactive, Zoom cheese tasting attended live by “Parks and Recreation” star and Wisconsin native Nick Offerman, complete with celebrity cameos, trivia for prizes, interviews with cheesemakers, musical performances and personalized cheese boxes for the first 2,021 ticketed attendees who registered for one of the three, 30-minute sampling events on March 18.
+The solution was “Cheesin’ Around with Nick Offerman,” a highly interactive, Zoom cheese tasting attended live by “Parks and Recreation” star and Midwest native Nick Offerman, complete with celebrity cameos, trivia for prizes, interviews with cheesemakers, musical performances and personalized cheese boxes for the first 2,021 ticketed attendees who registered for one of the three, 30-minute sampling events on March 18.

 Let Them Eat Cheese